-Independent use in activities connected to students' lives; some student choice and exploration
+Independent use in activities connected to students' lives; some student choice and exploration ADOPTION LEVEL:

-ADOPTION LEVEL: Guided use in activities with
+Guided use in activities with some meaningful context ENTRY LEVEL:

-Use unrelated to the world outside of the instructional setting
+Technology use unrelated to the world outside of the instructional setting

 Students use technology tools to set goals, plan activities, monitor progress, and evaluate results rather than simply completing assignments without reflection.

-TRANSFORMATION LEVEL:

-Extensive and higher order use of tools to plan and monitor

-INFUSION LEVEL:

-Flexible and seamless use of tools to plan and monitor

-Purposeful use of tools to plan and monitor; some student choice and exploration

-ADOPTION LEVEL:

-Conventional and procedural use of tools to plan or monitor

-Directions given; step-by-step task monitoring

-CREDITS

-- All graphics are from the TIM graphics collection and are used under free classroom license.
+TRANSFORMATION LEVEL: Extensive and higher-order use of tools to plan and monitor INFUSION LEVEL: Flexible and seamless use of tools to plan and monitor ADAPTATION LEVEL: Purposeful use of tools to plan and monitor; some student choice and exploration ADOPTION LEVEL: Conventional and procedural use of tools to plan or monitor ENTRY LEVEL: Directions given, step-by-step task monitoring CREDITS - All graphics are from the TIM graphics collection and are used under free classroom license.
 Retrieved from https://fcit.usf.edu/matrix/resources/tim-graphics/ - This presentation is the copyrighted work of the Florida Center for Instructional Technology at the University of South Florida.
 It may be may be used in any non-commercial, educational project without special permission.